henriquelalves/henriquelalves.github.io/projects.md

 permalink: /projects/
 ---

-A list of all projects in which I participated.
+A list of projects in which I took part or I am still producing.